tillpaid/jira-work-log-sender/README.md

 Then you can press `l` two times to send work logs to Jira

-- App will send worklogs to jira and print you total time logged to the ticket (only your worklogs)
+- App will send workLogs to jira and print you total time logged to the ticket (only your workLogs)

 ```shell
 +---------------------------------------------------------------------------------------+